Contact 3-manifolds, holomorphic curves and intersection theory: The closed case

 The \defin{automorphism group} of a triple $(\Sigma,j,u)$ representing an element of $\mM_g^A(M,J)$ is defined as

-This group is always finite if $u : \Sigma \to M$ is not constant, and it is trivial when ever $u$ is simple.

-The following result is dependent on a definition of the term \defin{Fredholm regular}, which is rather technical and therefore we will not give it---this is obviously a terrible thing to do, but hopefully Theorems~\ref{thm:generic} and~\ref{thm:automatic} below will make up for it.
-The proofs of these results depend on the regularity theory of elliptic PDEs; see \cite{McDuffSalamon:Jhol} or \cite{Wendl:lecturesV2} for details.
+This group is always finite if $u : \Sigma \to M$ is not constant, and Theorem~\ref{thm:simple} implies that it is trivial whenever $u$ is simple.
+The following result is dependent on a definition of the term \defin{Fredholm regular}, {holomorphic curve!regular|see {Fredholm regular}} {transversality!for holomorphic curves|see {Fredholm regular}} which is rather technical and therefore we will not give it---this is obviously a terrible thing to do, but hopefully Theorems~\ref{thm:generic} and~\ref{thm:automatic} below will make up for it.
+The proofs of these results depend on the regularity theory of elliptic PDEs; see \cite{McDuffSalamon:Jhol2} or \cite{Wendl:lectures} for details.

 \begin{thm} The subset of $\mM_g^A(M,J)$ consisting of all curves that are Fredholm regular and have trivial automorphism groups is \emph{open}, and moreover, it naturally admits the structure of a smooth oriented finite-dimensional manifold, with dimension equal to $\virdim \mM_g^A(M,J)$. \end{thm}